• Skip to primary navigation

 Instructions

-• Melt white melting waters in a bowl set over a pan of simmering water, stirring occasionally, about 5 minutes.
+• Melt white melting wafers in a bowl set over a pan of simmering water, occasionally stirring, for about 5 minutes.
 Add chocolate chips.
 Stir occasionally until melted, about 5 minutes.
-(See Note 4)
+(See Tip 4)

 • Add pecans and toffee bits.
 Stir to combine.

 • Drop by tablespoonfuls onto parchment paper.
-(See Note 5)
+(See Tip 5)

 • Allow clusters to harden.
 Store in airtight container for up to a week.